List of districts of Nepal: Districts from 1956 to 1962

-Panchayat era (1960–1990):
+Panchayat era (1960–1990)

 In 1962, the reorganisation of traditional 32 districts into 14 zones and 75 development Districts.

 District Panchayat was one of the four administrative divisions of Nepal during the Panchayat System (1962–1990).
 During the Panchayat time the country was divided into 75 districts and now 2 districts are added by dividing Nawalparasi and Rukum into 2 districts.
 Now the total number of districts is 77.

-District Development Committee (1990–2015):
+District Development Committee (1990–2015)

 Composed of elected members at the district level.
 It was responsible for formulating district-level development policies.
 It was established in 1990, following the end of the Panchayat system.

 Districts under new administration

-As of 20 September 2015 Nepal is divided into 7 provinces.
+Since 20 September 2015, Nepal is divided into 7 provinces.
 They are defined by schedule 4 of the new constitution, by grouping together the existing districts.
 Two districts, Rukum and Nawalparasi, are split in two parts ending up in two different provinces.
 The old District Development Committee (DDC) replaced with District Coordination Committee (DCC).